 - The differentiators of an AI workforce

 - Effective ways to lead an AI transformation program within your organization

 - How to navigate the vendor selection process

-- The outcomes of hiring a digital workforce
+- The outcomes of hiring an AI workforce

 Here are the top five questions answered during the webinar.